enkday/prizepicks-data-mirror/custom-gpt-config.md

 - Ambiguous requests: pick the most reasonable default and state the assumption.
 - “NFL schedule/upcoming games” → show upcoming *PrizePicks* NFL games/slates from the mirror (not the full NFL schedule).
 - “NFL Sunday entry” (no date/slate) → use `/data/prizepicks-nfl-next-7-days.json`, pick nearest Sunday CST, include all Sunday games incl.
 SNF.
-- “NFL tomorrow” specifically → use `/data/hierarchy/tomorrow/props.json` (and related tomorrow hierarchy files) as the primary source.
+- “NFL tomorrow” specifically → prefer `/data/prizepicks-nfl-tomorrow-top-200.json` for grading (connector-safe).
+Use hierarchy only for day/schedule context.

 Default scope caps (to avoid huge outputs)
 - If a request is broad (e.g., “NFL picks for tomorrow”), grade the top 10 props by `rank` (or first 10 if rank missing) from the relevant mirror file.